zarstensen/aselapse/README.md

 <img src=resources/AselapseIcon-lapse.gif alt="Icon" width="160" height="160"/>

+This extension requires Aseprite version 1.3-rc3 or greater to function.

 ## Usage

 To enable timelapse recording for a sprite, locate the 'Edit Timelapse' command, under the Sprite menu.
 The sprite must be saved to disk before this is done!